goldilock-zone/ShrobObsidian/Math/Introduction to Number Theory/Lecture 2 - Survey of the Course.md

 # Aside: Euler's Totient Function

-Certainly!
-Here's the Euler Totient function using the specified format:

 Instead of: \( \phi(n) \), use: $$ \phi(n) $$

 The Euler Totient function, denoted as \( \phi(n) \), is a mathematical function that counts the number of positive integers less than or equal to \( n \) that are relatively prime (coprime) to \( n \).
 In other words, it calculates the number of integers from 1 to \( n \) that share no common factors (other than 1) with \( n \).